 If the home was built prior to 1978, there's a good chance the home contains, or at some point contained, lead-based paint.
 We recommend our clients review the "Protect Your Family from Lead in Your Home" document that we share during buyer consultations.

 If the home has a septic system or well water, you will want to get an inspection specifically for these systems.
-A thorough inspection will make sure the water is not contaminated and the septic system is working properly.
+A thorough inspection will make sure the water is not contaminated and ensure that the septic system is working properly.